syncfusion-content/blazor-docs/blazor/common/how-to/troubleshoot.md

    You may see the below exception while running the Syncfusion blazor application.

-    E> The type name 'Shared' does not exist in the type 'SyncfusionBlazor' SyncfusionBlazor `\SyncfusionBlazor\SyncfusionBlazor\obj\Debug\netcoreapp3.1\Razor\Shared\MainLayout.razor.g.cs`
+    > Error: The type name 'Shared' does not exist in the type 'SyncfusionBlazor' SyncfusionBlazor `\SyncfusionBlazor\SyncfusionBlazor\obj\Debug\netcoreapp3.1\Razor\Shared\MainLayout.razor.g.cs`

    **Cause:**